 In order to prove a claim, it must be established that the person or entity being sued had a duty to the deceased (whether it be to drive safely, provide reasonable health care, or provide a safe product or environment) and failed in that duty.
 The death must have been caused by this breach of duty and resulted in monetary damage.

 You have a limited period of time in which to file a wrongful death lawsuit.
-If you believe that a loved one died as a result of someone else’s negligence, contact Scott Mullins & Company.
+If you believe that a loved one died as a result of someone else’s negligence, contact Scott Mullins, Injury Attorney.